andrea-shobe/Cintel-06-custom/README.md

 # Cintel-06-custom
-Module 6 custom project
+Module 6 custom project for Continuous Intelligence

+# Icons
+Icons are imported from faicons

-# Files Uploaded
+# Reactive Calculations
-tips.csv to be used in app.py file
+Reactive calculations are coded at the bottom of the app.py file